 avoid cracked and painful nipples during breastfeeding.

-- You can care for your breast after breastfeeding, by rinsing with clean water, to wash away any saliva, then you can apply some of your own
+You can care for your breasts after breastfeeding, by rinsing with clean water, to wash away any saliva, then you can apply some of your own

 breast milk or nipple cream and allow to

-- Avoid wearing clothing that prevents your breasts from breathing.
+Avoid wearing clothing that prevent your breasts from breathing.

 Cotton bras are the best while breastfeeding, because they air dry

-- Change your nursing pads often.
-Wet pads are the breading place for germs that can cause yeast infections and mastitis.
+Change your nursing pads often.
+Wet pads are the breeding place for germs that can cause yeast infections and mastitis.

 nipple area, as this could cause them to dry out and crack.
 Also, keep